The Test Dream: Synopsis

 Tony then wakes up at his house and prepares to go to dinner with Carmela to meet Finn's parents at Nuovo Vesuvio.
 When they finally arrive, Finn's father is the deceased Detective Vin Makazian, while his mother is Annette Bening.
 Finn occasionally turns into A.J. during the course of the dinner.
 Tony's teeth start to fall out while Finn's father starts singing "Three Times a Lady".
 Tony tries and fails to get Bening's attention.
 In the restroom with Vin, Tony reaches behind a toilet tank trying to find a gun, a reference to Michael Corleone's first hit in The Godfather.
 He hears shots fired outside and sees Tony B shooting Phil in his car.
 A crowd blames Tony and chases him; during the pursuit Lee Harvey Oswald shoots at him.
 He escapes in the Cadillac with help from Artie.
 Tony looks in the backseat and sees the deceased Richie Aprile and Gigi Cestone.

 Tony then has wild sex with Charmaine, while her husband Artie coaches him.
 Suddenly Tony is sitting on Pie-O-My in his living room, with Carmela allowing him to return home on the condition that he does not bring his horse (whores) there.
 Finally, Tony is confronted by Mr. Molinaro, his high school football coach, who criticizes his lifestyle and points out that he didn't have to be a criminal and live with all the stress that comes with being one.
 When Tony tries to shoot Molinaro, his gun malfunctions and the bullets melt in his hands; whilst Tony has a panic attack on the floor, the coach continues to taunt him about not being prepared.

 Tony awakens with a start.
 Shortly afterward, he receives a visit from Christopher, who tells him that Tony B has killed Billy and wounded Phil.
 Tony goes to bed and, though it is not dawn yet, calls Carmela.
 He says, "I had one of my Coach Molinaro dreams."
-She is half asleep and they have a gentle, slow conversation.
+She is half asleep and they have a gentle, friendly conversation.